56925 Yucca Trail PMB 109 Yucca Valley CA 92284 (760)-464-5513

 Minis tend to have allergic dermatitis, in which the skin develops an itchy rash after coming into contact with any variety of substances.
 It's also thought that their food is the number one source of skin allergies.
 So feeding a grain free healthy diet is very important.
 This allergic reaction can cause discomfort and appear unsightly we call this (Schnauzer Bumps), but this otherwise does not interfere with health or life expectancy.

 This is not the most common health issue a Mini can have, but it is one of the worst ones that can happen.
-That is why we cover for this health issue in our 10-year health guarantee.
+That is why we cover for this health issue in our lifetime health guarantee as well.

 Mini Schnauzers can have a liver disorder called portosystemic shunt (PSS).
 Some of the blood supply that should go to the liver goes around it instead, depriving the organ of the blood flow it needs to grow and function properly.
 If your friend has PSS, his liver cannot remove toxins from his bloodstream efficiently.
 If he develops symptoms such as stunted growth or seizures, your vet can test his blood and possibly conduct an ultrasound scan of his liver.
 Surgery may be needed, but in some cases, it can be treated with medication.